 The ORA reviews a grant application when:

-The purpose of the internal peer review program (IPRP) is to increase the success rate of any grant that is submitted by Unity Health investigators and support cohesion and collegiality in Research at Unity Health Toronto.
-Unity Health has implemented the IPRP to ensure the highest quality grant and award applications are being submitted to external granting agencies, professional societies and associations.
-In certain cases, some applications do not need to go through the IPRP.
-You cannot accurately fill in the Document Tracking Form until you have determined who your internal peer reviewers are going to be.
-If you are unsure, please read the Internal Peer Review of Research Grant and Award Applications policy (For Internal Use Only; Click Here for a step-by-step guide on how to externally access internal documents).
+The purpose of the mandatory peer review program (MPRP) is to increase the success rate of any grant that is submitted by Unity Health investigators and support cohesion and collegiality in Research at Unity Health Toronto.
+Unity Health has implemented the MPRP to ensure the highest quality grant and award applications are being submitted to external granting agencies, professional societies and associations.
+In certain cases, some applications do not need to go through the MPRP.
+You cannot accurately fill in the Document Tracking Form until you have determined who your mandatory peer reviewers are going to be.
+If you are unsure, please read the Mandatory Peer Review of Research Grant and Award Applications Policy (For Internal Use Only; Click Here for a step-by-step guide on how to externally access internal documents).

-The internal peer review program applies to all grant and award applications to all peer-reviewed and non-peer-reviewed granting agencies except for the following:
+The MPRP applies to all grant and award applications to all peer-reviewed and non-peer-reviewed granting agencies except for the following:

 For administrative questions, including: